Soccer Offsides Explained: Laws of the Game

 The Offsides Rule in Soccer

-In the most simple terms, a player is in an offside position if they’re closer to the opponent’s goal line than the ball and the second to last defender when the ball is passed forward.
-But just being in that offsides position alone does not mean you are offsides.
+In the simplest terms, a player is in an offside position if they’re closer to the opponent’s goal line than the ball and the second-to-last defender when the ball is passed forward.
+But just being in that offside position alone does not mean you are offside.

-To be called offside you must actively get involved in the play, meaning if you touch the ball or get in the way of the play, then you will be called offsides.
-When a player is called offsides, the opposing team will get an indirect free kick from where the offside was called.
-In the modern game a player’s head, body and feet can all be caught in an offside position but the hands and arms of players are not typically counted.
+To be called offside, you must actively get involved in the play, meaning if you touch the ball or get in the way of the play, then you will be called offside.
+When a player is called offside, the opposing team will get an indirect free kick from where the offside was called.
+In the modern game, a player’s head, body, and feet can all be in an offside position, but the hands and arms are not typically counted.

-This is an official statement by the makers of the Laws of the Game, “For the purposes of determining offside, the upper boundary of the arm is in line with the bottom of the armpit.”
-Also, the assistant referees, who are positioned on the sidelines, are the ones in charge of calling out an offside player by raising their flag straight up in the air and notifying the on field referee.
+This is an official statement by the makers of the Laws of the Game: “For the purposes of determining offside, the upper boundary of the arm is in line with the bottom of the armpit.”
+Also, the assistant referees, who are positioned on the sidelines, are in charge of calling out an offside player by raising their flag straight up and notifying the on-field referee.

 Exceptions to the Offside Rule in Soccer

-The offside rule is very important but there are certain exceptions to this rule.
+The offside rule is very important, but there are certain exceptions to it.
 You can stand in an offside position and not be committing an offense, or a foul, if you do not get involved with the play, interfere with an opponent, or gain an advantage if there is a rebound, save, or deflection.

 Consequences for Being Offsides

-An offside offense is not a serious offense and does not lead to a yellow or a red card, no matter how many times it is committed, but it does lead to an indirect free kick for the opposing team.
+An offside offense is not a serious offense and does not lead to a yellow or red card, no matter how many times it is committed, but it does result in an indirect free kick for the opposing team.

 When was the Offside Rule Introduced?

-In 1925, the rule changed from three players to two players and most recently in 1990 the rule was changed again to look more like the offsides rule of the modern game.
-This most recent change states that a player is an onside position if they are level with the second to last opposing player.
+In 1925, the rule changed from three players to two, and most recently, in 1990, it was changed again to more closely resemble the offside rule of the modern game.
+This most recent change states that a player is in an onside position if they are level with the second-to-last opposing player.

 The Controversy Behind Offside Calls